 From Extraction to Integration: The New Role of OCR

-Rather than becoming obsolete in the face of widespread e-invoicing, OCR technology can evolve and reinvent itself to meet the new expectations of accounting and finance departments.
+Rather than becoming obsolete in the face of widespread e-invoicing, OCR software can evolve and reinvent itself to meet the new expectations of accounting and finance departments.

-Some innovative solutions, such as Koncile, have already taken a major step forward by going well beyond basic text extraction.
+Some innovative solutions, such as Koncile, have already taken a major step forward by going well beyond basic text extraction moving toward true Intelligent document processing, where AI models can both understand and structure business-critical data automatically.

 Koncile’s technology is based on enhanced OCR, combined with artificial intelligence modules capable of understanding the logic and structure of accounting documents.